 Cavities are caused when the acidic by-products of bacteria break down tooth enamel, causing damage or decay of the tooth structure.
-Cavities do not heal themselves, and must be treated promptly to prevent serious damage to the tooth.
+Cavities do not heal themselves and must be treated promptly to prevent serious damage to the tooth.

 Early detection of tooth decay is important in order to prevent the decay from reaching the tooth pulp.
 Once a cavity has progressed deep enough into the tooth structure to cause pain, it can also cause infection and damage to the vital structures inside the tooth.
 Repair of a cavity that extends into the tooth pulp may require root canal therapy and/or a crown.
 When treated early, cavities can be repaired with a simple filling.

 When a tooth has decay, clinically known as dental caries, the only way to stop the progression is to remove the diseased portion of the tooth and “fill” the area with a strong dental restorative.
-Materials used in fillings may include porcelain, ceramic and composite (commonly known as a tooth-colored filling).
+Materials used in fillings may include porcelain, ceramic, and composite (commonly known as a tooth-colored filling).

-There are two main types of fillings, and Dr. Dunn will consult with you in detail about which method of repair is the best option for ensuring strength, durability, appearance and longevity.
+There are two main types of fillings, and Dr. Dunn will consult with you in detail about which method of repair is the best option for ensuring strength, durability, appearance, and longevity.

 A dental filling may be one of the simplest of dental treatments, but we understand that many patients experience stress and fear about undergoing dental procedures.
 In order to ensure your comfort and provide a calm and relaxing experience, Dr. Jerry Dunn combines his expertise in dental anesthetics with variable levels of sedation.
-Ask us about your options for sedation dentistry to choose the option that is best for you.